Amit-Sury/AI-ML-Portfolio/AWS-RAG/README.md

 ---

-# Steps to Deploy the RAG Model
+# Steps to Deploy this Model
 💡 *Note: I've used Amazon Titan Text Embeddings V2 as embedding model & Anthropic Claude 3 Haiku as LLM.*
 - **Step 1:** Create an **S3 bucket** and upload your documents (`.pdf`, `.doc`, `.txt`, etc.) containing proprietary information.
 This will act as the **knowledge source** for RAG.
 - **Step 2:** In the **AWS Bedrock Console → Knowledge Bases**, create a knowledge base with the S3 bucket as the data source.